Oyèrónkẹ́ Oyěwùmí: Early life and education

-Oyěwùmí was intrigued by these claims because, in her own culture, Yoruba do not use gender.
-Instead, in Yoruba, they express in terms of seniority.
-Furthermore, Oyěwùmí realized that various theories and concepts came from European and American experiences that may not have any relation to African societies.
+Oyěwùmí was intrigued by these claims because, her culture of origin, the Yorúba, have a social organisation primarily based on Seniority, where gender is only a secondary or tertiary characteristic.
+Oyěwùmí realized that many theorizations of gender lacked a critical appraisal of the applicability of these concepts in many cultures, including her own.
 Understanding the implications of Western theories and concepts on non-western countries is an area of interest for Oyěwùmí.

 The Invention of Women

 In The Invention of Women, Oyěwùmí presents modern Yoruba gender stratification as a Western colonial construct.
 She states that the woman question and binary gender are ideas that stem from the West, effectively eliminating their validity in analyzing gender relations within African society; she specifically speaks to the nonsexist and gender-neutral nature of the Yoruba language.
 Through this deconstruction, she introduces an alternate method of understanding both Western and Yoruba cultures in the modern world.

 Oyěwùmí begins by naming biological determinism as central to the Western understanding of gender.
 This idea that biological differences serve as an organizing principle for societies is a Western philosophy that doesn't transfer to Yoruba societies, which do not use the body as the basis for any social roles.
 Oyěwùmí explains how colonial institutions went onto impose this biological understanding of gender onto the Yoruba.
 Additionally, she tackles the incongruities in feminist theory that assert gender as a social construct and the subjugation of women as universal.
 She says that Western feminism's beliefs on gender are not applicable nor relevant across all cultures, citing her own culture of the Yoruba.
 She explains that gender was never socially constructed in Yoruba society, and relative age was instead the main organizing principle.

 If anything, my work is the ultimate evidence about the fact that gender is indeed socially constructed.
 It didn't come from heaven, it didn't come from nature, there are these categories that are created, historically and culturally.
 What my work actually does is to affirm the idea that gender is socially constructed.

 This links to her larger argument that culture can not be an explanation for anything, because white supremacy and imperialism have created dominant and subordinate cultures in society that have turned Eurocentric opinion into fact.
 She calls this "cultures of impunity".
 Oyěwùmí further critiques Western feminism for generating a homogeneous and ethnocentric structure that is parallel to modern capitalist society.
 She describes how black women have been both silenced and objectified within feminism, which leads to unequal representation and feminist consensuses that reflect only the dominant white voices.
 Oyěwùmí remarks on the irony of this, because feminist theory seeks to ultimately destabilize such oppressive patriarchal systems globally.
 This contradiction leads Oyěwùmí to believe black women need a new space in scholarly spaces where they can be adequately represented.
 Thus, she calls for a new field of "African Gender Studies", that is separate from elitist white feminism, and that can properly understand and acknowledge African culture's perspectives on gender and womanhood.